“I don't know. Too baggy, if you ask me.”

 You're shopping for clothes with a friend.
-She tried on a pair of pants that were too tight before, but now she's trying on another pair, and they look too loose.
-You say:
+She tried on a pair of pants that were too tight before, but now she's trying on another pair, and they are too loose.
+You say this when she asks how they look.

 I don't know.
 Too baggy, if you ask me.